 Final Thoughts

-To sum it all up, parents try mediation before going to court because mediation works.
-I don’t have a specific statistic to share with you right now.
-Still, I would estimate that upwards of 90% of Texas divorce and child custody cases settle in mediation before going to court becomes an option the parties need to pursue.
-With this degree of success, it is no wonder that most family courts require at least one mediation session before a trial is had.
+In summary, parents opt for mediation before resorting to court proceedings because mediation is effective.
+Though I don’t have specific statistics on hand, I would estimate that over 90% of Texas divorce and child custody cases are resolved through mediation before litigation becomes necessary.
+Given this high success rate, it’s no surprise that most family courts mandate at least one mediation session before proceeding to trial.

 Questions about Texas family law?
 Contact the Law Office of Bryan Fagan